How it all began ...

 DeforestationCourtesy of the EPA

-In addition, land use change led to the removal of forests and other green areas eliminating these natural sinks, releasing carbon dioxide and go beyond the problems caused by increased emissions.
+In addition, land use change led to the removal of forests and other green areas, eliminating these natural sinks and exacerbating the problems caused by increased emissions.

-The large scale combustion of fossil fuels with no corresponding sink to balance these emissions has continued and worsened to this day leading to global atmospheric concentrations of CO2 at 385ppm in 2008 (i.e. a 35% increase on pre-industrial times, IPCC AR4).
+The large scale combustion of fossil fuels with no corresponding sink to balance these emissions has continued and worsened to this day, leading to global atmospheric CO2 concentrations of 397 ppm in 2013 at Mauna Loa: that is a 40% increase on pre-industrial times (IPCC, 2013).